Denkiame/Tategaki/README.md

     shouldPcS?: boolean
     /** Use customised PcS tagging instead of OpenType feature `vhal`. */ imitatePcS?: boolean
-    /** Transform certain half-width punctuations to full-width ones without using OpenType `fwid`. */ imitatePcFwid?: boolean
+    /** Transform certain half-width puncuations to full-width ones without using OpenType `fwid`. */ imitatePcFwid?: boolean

-    /**
+    /* imitateTcyShortWord?: boolean (Deprecated)
+     *
      * Rotate words of short length.
      * The original width of a word will be calculated and compared with a threshold value.
-     * (Buggy in WebKit on macOS Ventura Beta)
      */

-    imitateTcyShortWord?: boolean
+    /** Not allow the last line of a paragraph to only contain a single Kanji. */ shouldAdjustOrphanLine?: boolean

     /** Remove `style`, `width` and `height` attributes. */ shouldRemoveStyle?: boolean